 Click 'Advanced settings' to open the advanced output settings.
 Under Update Based on Field, select 'Rss channel item guid'.

 Click 'Save'.
 When our request runs it will now match up the items in the RSS feed with the records in the output table, even if those records have moved position.

 At the moment, you must import the RSS feed data manually by clicking 'Run'.
 We can use Data Fetcher's scheduled RSS Airtable integration to import it automatically on a schedule, even when you're not logged into Data Fetcher/ Airtable.

 This is paid feature, so you'll need to upgrade to a paid Data Fetcher plan.

 A new tab will open where you can select a plan and enter your payment details.

-Select how often you want the request to run, e.g. 'Every hour'.
+Select how often you want the RSS Airtable integration to run, e.g. 'Every hour'.

 Click 'Save'.
 Data Fetcher will now import the RSS feed automatically on the schedule you selected.